Gettysburg Area School District

 Lincoln Intermediate Unit #12 provides a wide variety of services to children living in its region which includes Gettysburg Area School District.
 Early screening, special educations services, speech and hearing therapy, Head Start preschool classes and many other services are available.
 Services for children during the preschool years are provided without cost to their families when the child is determined to meet eligibility requirements.

 Schools

 In June 2011, the school board voted to close Eisenhower Elementary School.
 The school had opened in the 1959–60 school year.
 Closing the school was projected to save $500,000.
 The building was leased to two public charter schools: Vida Charter School and Gettysburg Montessori Charter School beginning with the 2011–12 school year.
+Gettysburg Montessori has moved out of this building recently.
 The lease provides the district with over $150,000 in rent.

 Extracurriculars

-The Gettysburgh Area School District offers a variety of clubs, activities and an extensive sports program.
+The Gettysburg Area School District offers a variety of clubs, activities and an extensive sports program.
 The district funds: